-Determine and implement solutions to the fiscal consequences of declining compact funding and challenging economic times;
+Determine and implement solutions to the fiscal consequences of declining compact funding and challenging economic times; In progress.

-In progress.
 Future steps depend upon the action taken by the FSM Congress to restore the decrement resulting from the JEMCO resolutions.
 Should such action not be taken, the entire COM-FSM community will need to consider the existing and previously proposed scenarios, and the development of several new scenarios.
 The college continues to explore new streams of revenue, the development of partnerships and achieving new efficiencies to address the decline in compact funding and the challenging economic times in which we find ourselves.

-Contract with BECA Consultancy for a space utilization study to creatively address the college's energy needs, and to assess its space utilization needs will be completed by October 2013.
-This firm was responsible for the physical transformation of the College of the Marshall Islands.
+Contract with BECA Consultancy for a space utilization and master facilities plan study to creatively address the college's energy needs, and to assess its space utilization needs was completed and presented to the Board of Regents in December 2013.
+The study will guide the planning for the college's facilities for the next fifteen to twenty years.